 In my last blog post, I provided a list of strategies that students should consider adopting when writing their “Why our college?” supplemental essays.
 The Dos.
 Well, now we are going to look at the flip side and discuss those things that students do way too often with the crafting of this essay that they should absolutely avoid.
-The Don’ts.
+The college essay don’ts.

 Here is what you don’t want to do:

-- College Reputation: A college’s reputation is NOT a good reason to say you want to go there because that says nothing about you nor why you are a fit for it.
+A college’s reputation is NOT a good reason to say you want to go there.
+That says nothing about you nor why you are a fit for it.
 On the other hand, if you can back it up with specific examples of why that reputation was earned, and its relevance to you, then go for it.
 For example, you could say, “I’m excited about the prospect of studying engineering at U of XYZ, which has attracted top notch faculty, such as Prof. Prizewinner who teaches engineering in my area of interest.”

-- DON’T waste words telling them what they already know.
 Often, when students do get specific about particular courses, programs or activities that they are interested in at a given school, they spend the majority of their writing focussing on describing and explaining it.
 Well, guess what.
 The school already knows what that class, program, or activity is all about because it’s their class, program, or activity!
 Don’t waste your precious words.
-Spend your prose making it personal and discussing how those courses, programs, or activities fit with who you are and what you want to accomplish.
+Spend your prose making it personal.
+Discuss how those courses, programs, or activities fit with who you are and what you want to accomplish.